Personal Selling Strategies

 Some companies compete by launching innovative products.
 Salespeople of such companies have to be adept at sensing customer response to the new launches of the company.
 Detailed and early feedback is important for improving the product.
 They also have to be alert to latent and emerging needs of customers that they can feed to their development team.

-But even in companies which are only moderately focused on bringing new solutions to customers needs, collecting feedback and information from customers is important, if the new product has to be suitable for the customers.
+But even in companies that are only moderately focused on bringing new solutions to customers’ needs, collecting feedback and information from customers is important, if the new product has to be suitable for the customers.
 In mature industries, where customers’ needs and enabling technologies are not changing perceptibly, the sales force can almost exclusively concentrate on selling what its company makes.

 In general, the importance of key account selling is increasing.
-Diversion strategy can be used to win new accounts.
+A diversion strategy can be used to win new accounts.
 A company can distract a rival into focusing its resources on defending one account and thereby neglecting another, which can be won.